Target Home Decorator - A Mobile App MVP

 Three designers.
 Two week Agile sprint.

-For my third project as a UX Design Student at General Assembly my team and I were tasked with a broad challenge to design an app to promote Target's home goods product line.
+While a UX Design Student at General Assembly my team and I were challenged to build a mobile app that would influence customers to buy all their home goods through Target.

 I distilled this into a vision where a user could outfit an entire room from the Target app while on their bus ride to work.